4. Material accounting policy information and significant judgements, estimates and assumptions

 Company as a lessor

 At the inception date, leases are classified as a finance lease or an operating lease.
 Leases are classified as finance leases when substantially all of the risks and rewards of ownership transfer from the Company to the lessee.
-Amounts due from lessees under finance leases are recorded as receivables at the Company's net investment in the leases.
+Amounts due from lessees under finance leases are recorded as receivable at the Company's net investment in the leases.
 Finance lease income is allocated to accounting periods so as to reflect a constant periodic rate of return on the net investment outstanding in respect of the lease.

-Leases where the Company does not transfer substantially all the risks and rewards incidental to ownership of the asset are classified as operating leases.
+Leases where the Company does not transfer substantially all the risks and rewards incidental to ownership of the assets are classified as operating leases.
 Lease rentals under operating leases are recognized as income on a straight-line basis over the lease term.
 Contingent rents are recognized as revenue in the period in which they are earned.

 f) Share-based payments